JerryChiaRuiChang/FLAME/cran-comments.md

 There was 1 NOTE:

--   Possibly mis-spelled words in DESCRIPTION: 'A (3:8) Inference' (4:9)
+-   Possibly mis-spelled words in DESCRIPTION: Rudin (17:32) Volfovsky (17:39)

-These words were not mis-spelled.
+These words are last names and are not mis-spelled.

 Downstream dependencies
 -----------------------